tthien92/KPMG_virtual_internship/README.md

 <img src="module_1/dimensions.png" width="300">

-2. Suggest the 1000 individuals that the client should target in order to drive the most value.
+2. Suggest a number of individuals out of 1000 that the client should target in order to drive the most value.
 Then, submit a Powerpoint that illustrates the 3 steps of data exploration, modeling, and interpretation.

 3. Present the data analysis to the client using a dashboard